0sander/stratux_air_nav_pro/README.md

 And change the settings as shown above.
 The sensors should now turn green and you should have working GPS, AHRS and traffic in Air Navigation Pro.

 ## Note
-Changing the port to anything but the 4000 default is no longer officially supported by Stratux as companies like Xample should support Stratux / GDL90 instead.
+- Changing the port to anything but the 4000 default is no longer officially supported by Stratux as companies like Xample should support Stratux / GDL90 instead.

+- So far I did not get the baro to work.